sisihagen/website/content/en/blog/2019/09/the-european-democracy.md

 title: "The European democracy"
 date: 2019-09-04
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "In TASS I found a critical article about the Brexit, and democracy in the EU.
 A nice bill with the institutions you want more often."
-draft: false
 lang: en
 cover: "society"
 ---